 It’s quite a good starting off point but the main information you would need as an absolute beginner to fauxligraphy would be in the image above.

-Jessica also outlines Brush Calligraphy but that’s a whole different ball game.
+Jessica also outlines Brush Calligraphy, but that’s a whole different ball game.
 I think you should pick Fauxligraphy or Brush Calligraphy and stick with one.
 You don’t want to get overwhelmed.
+Because it will happen.
+I speak from experience.

 2. Introduction to Hand Lettering from Megan Wells